Skip to main content

 From misdemeanors to serious felonies, we provide strategic defense tailored to your situation.

-Defense for assault, domestic violence, menacing, and related charges with focus on evidence review and witness credibility.
+Defense for assault, domestic violence, menacing, and related allegations with focus on witness credibility, 911/body-cam review, and protection-order overlap.

 Theft & Fraud